Table of Contents:

 Why is software development complex?
 Because the requirement is either not consistent, technologies keep changing, or both.
 If something is complex, then estimating duration and cost will not be easy, but our sponsor wants an estimate.

-Estimate means approximation, so there can’t be an accurate estimate because the accurate estimate is oxymoron either estimate or accurate.
-Estimates help in planning releases, funding development efforts, and mitigate risks.
+Estimate means approximation, so there can’t be an accurate estimate because the accurate estimate is an oxymoron either estimate or accurate.
+Estimates help in planning releases, funding development efforts, and mitigating risks.

 At the early stage of my software engineering career, my manager introduced complexity-based estimation, and it was useful.
 We were using five scales — very low, low, medium, high, and very high.

 Very low means approx one day, low means 1–3 days, medium means 3–5 days, high means 4–8 days, and very high means 7–12 days.
-Later we changed it to T-Shirt size, but it was similar.
-When we used story points, then it became confusing because points were also numbered.
+Later we changed it to a T-shirt size, but it was similar.
+When we used story points, it became confusing because points were also numbered.
 Many tried to convert points directly to days rather than using it as a scale.
-Although story points are more popular nowadays and you can try the same but be careful.
+Although story points are more popular nowadays and you can try the same be careful.

 Difficult but possible if everyone understands the purpose of the estimate.
-If the objective is to forecast releases, have some initial budget allocation, and tracking progress towards releases, then no harm in estimating ideal days.
+If the objective is to forecast releases, have some initial budget allocation, and track progress toward releases, then no harm in estimating ideal days.

-If the aim is to hold an individual, team, or organization accountable for the same, it defeats the estimate’s purpose, and then it turned out to be a contract game.
-In such cases, people use psychology rather than mathematic to see what number will win the contract.
-Story points or any relative estimate helps in avoiding the contract game.
+If the aim is to hold an individual, team, or organization accountable for the same, it defeats the estimate’s purpose, and then it turns out to be a contract game.
+In such cases, people use psychology rather than mathematics to see what number will win the contract.
+Story points or any relative estimate help in avoiding the contract game.

-Relative estimates are about sizing problems based on some factors like bigness of problem, requirement clarity and technology complexity, etc. Since the team prefers writing PBI (Product Backlog Item) in User Story, so story point becomes the perfect choice.
+Relative estimates are about sizing problems based on some factors like the bigness of the problem, requirement clarity technology complexity, etc. Since the team prefers writing PBI (Product Backlog Item) in the User Story, so story point becomes the perfect choice.
 You can even think about the complexity point or use case point if you are using another format for writing PBIs.

-Since we have one now, 2nd PBI can be estimated comparing with 1st PBIs.
-Similarly, 3rd PBIs can be estimated comparing with 1st and 2nd PBIs.
-We can use the Fibonacci series to estimate and can define scale: –
+Since we have one now, 2nd PBI can be estimated compared with 1st PBI.
+Similarly, 3rd PBIs can be estimated compared with 1st and 2nd PBIs.
+We can use the Fibonacci series to estimate and define scale: -

 Our sponsor/customer/business wanted to know when they will get the full product even before the team starts working on 1st PBI, so what to do?